grif-on/GMUT/README.md

 ## Download & install

-Clone repo and generate .yymps file from everything that in "GMUT" project folder.
+Clone repo and generate .yymps file from everything that in "GMUT" project (IDE) folder.

 I don't have any intentions to make a release versions and/or exported .yymps files.
 Sorry.